 and future services for older adults and their families.

-October 2018 Flyer CEUs will NOT be offered.
+December 2018 Flyer CEUs will not be offered.

 The Houston Gerontological Society’s

 Certified Nurse Assistants (CNA)

 2017 scholarship winners !

 Marie Noel-KemiangIn loving memory of one of the